 The best online mortgage brokers we’ve listed, and the best traditional mortgage brokers we can match you with, all search the whole market.

-Should I use an online mortgage advisor?
+Should I use an online mortgage broker?

-You don’t have to use an online mortgage advisor if you don’t want to.
+You don’t have to use an online mortgage broker if you don’t want to.
 But we recommend it if you’re happy using websites on your computer or your phone (yep, most online mortgage brokers will work on your phone too!).

 We recommend them because it means everything runs to your schedule, rather than the advisor's schedule.
 The process can be long and you can do little bits here and there when you have some time, rather than having long phone calls with a broker, or a super-long email chain with information going back and forth.

 Simply create an online account with an online broker and then when you have a spare 5 minutes or so, answer a few questions about who you are and what sort of mortgage you’re after, and what property you’re looking to buy (you could even do it at work, just don’t tell the boss we said!).

 But better than that, you can often speak to your mortgage advisor over live-chat (online chat through their website) too, so you can even have conversations that suit your schedule too – and you don’t have to speak to anyone on the phone (if you don't want to).

 Once you’ve got the mortgage recommendation (that’s the best mortgage that your advisor has found for you from all the mortgage options), they’ll go ahead and handle all the paperwork to apply to the lender for you too.
 How good is that?

 Note: even if you’re looking for a buy-to-let mortgage, online mortgage brokers can still help find the right mortgage deal for you.
 Even if you’re a portfolio landlord (with multiple properties), you’ll get expert advice and a better deal.